|

 Our motorcycling started off in 1993.
 Keith hadn't thrown a leg over

-Katie had no experience whatsoever, but we came across a deal we
+no experience whatsoever, but we came across a deal we couldn't pass

-for beginning riders (which we highly recommend for all
+three-day course for beginning riders (which we highly recommend

 attended the MSF's Experienced Riders Course, as well).
 After